 The results from these 236 wells showed atrazine present in 200 wells, deethyl present in 208 wells, deisopropyl present in 143 wells and diamino present in 195 wells.
 The average detect concentrations for these same four analytes were 1.1, 0.80, 0.45, and 1.0 ppb, respectively.
 The average total concentration (for total >0) was 3.0 ppb.
-These results indicate that 71 wells exceed the new ES for atrazine and metabolites.
+These results indicate that 71 wells exceed the new ES for atrazine and metabolites, which was changed to 3.0 ppb in 1992 (see page 11).
 Only 15 of these wells would have exceeded the old ES for atrazine alone.
 The newly-discovered presence of diamino atrazine played an important role in the increased number of wells exceeding the ES.